A Visual Reinforcement Learning-Based Separate Primitive Policy for Peg-in-Hole Tasks: EXPERIMENT

 \subsection{Evaluations}

 \textbf{Training Details}.
 Three consecutive frames with $96 \times 96$ size are adopted as observations that are passed to the visual encoder to obtain the low-dimensional representation.
+Random shift \cite{yarats2022mastering} is employed to obtain augmented data.
 60K training frames are assigned to all tasks.
 Success rate is utilized as the evaluation metric to observe the sample efficiency and performance.
 A staged dense reward that applies to all tasks is designed to facilitate convergence:

 where $w_r$, $w_a$, and $w_i$ are reward weights for different stages.
 The relative distances from the peg tip to the surface and bottom of the hole are indicated as $\triangle s_1$ and $\triangle s_2$, respectively. $\triangle \delta$ is the orientation error. $\varepsilon _a$, $\delta _a$, and $\varepsilon _f$ are pose thresholds at different stages. $h$ is the insertion depth.
 Once the completion signal is detected, the current episode will be marked as successful and then truncated.
 The whole training process is accomplished with an NVIDIA 4080 GPU and an i7-12700K CPU.
-The comparison results are obtained using the following methods: \begin{itemize} \item S2P-DrQ-v2: S2P is built on DrQ-v2.
-Two separate policy networks are integrated in the actor, which deduces the location $\bm{a}_{loc} \in \mathbb{R}^4$ and insertion $\bm{a}_{ins} \in \mathbb{R}$ actions, respectively. $\bm{a}_{ins}$ only denotes the vertical motion along the z-axis of Cartesian space. \item DrQ-v2: A plain policy built on DrQ-v2 derives $\bm{a} \in \mathbb{R}^4$. \end{itemize}
+The comparison results are obtained using the following methods: \begin{itemize} \item S2P-DrQ-v2: Two separate policies are integrated in the actor of DrQ-v2, which deduces the location $\bm{a}_{loc} \coloneqq \left(a_x, a_y, a_z, a_r\right) $ and insertion $\bm{a}_{ins} \coloneqq \left(0, 0, a_z, 0\right)$ primitives, respectively. \item DrQ-v2: A basic implementation only derives $\bm{a} \coloneqq \left(a_x, a_y, a_z, a_r\right)$. \item MAPLE \cite{nasiriany2022augmenting}: A representative of hierarchical RL consists of a high-level categorical policy and a low-level primitive policy.
+MAPLE is optimized for the visual input, and its primitive definitions are the same as those of S2P-DrQ-v2. \end{itemize}

-As described in Section~\ref{method_sec}, one step of S2P consumes two environment steps.
-An action repeat (AR) of 2 is assigned to the plain policy to align the consistent maximum episode length with S2P.
+As described in Sec.~\ref{method_sec}, S2P-DrQ-v2 sequentially executes location and insertion primitives that consume two environment steps.
+In contrast, action repeat (AR) only implies the execution of the same action in consecutive steps.
+To align the consistent maximum episode length with S2P-DrQ-v2, AR = $2$ is assigned to DrQ-v2.
 All the above methods are trained on the premise of $\text{UTD} = 2$ to improve the underlying sample efficiency.
-The hyperparameters used for training are given in Appendix.
+The hyperparameters used for training are given in Tables \ref{table: common_hyper} and \ref{table: special_hyper} of the Appendix.